MicrosoftDocs/VBA-Docs/access/Concepts/Forms-Design/apply-a-filter-when-opening-a-form-or-report.md

 Using a query as a filter to set the criteria has advantages similar to using the  _wherecondition_ argument of the **OpenForm** or **OpenReport** method.
 A filter query gives you the same flexibility of using more than one dialog box to open the same form or report and applying different sets of criteria depending on what a user wants to do.

-## Directly Referring to Dialog Box Controls in the Underlying Query of a Form or Report
+## Directly referring to dialog box controls in the underlying query of a form or report

 You can also refer to the dialog box controls directly in the underlying query of a form or report instead of through the arguments of the **OpenForm** or **OpenReport** method.
 Using this approach, the **OpenForm** or **OpenReport** method or action requires no _wherecondition_ or _filtername_ argument.
 Instead, each time you open a form or report, its underlying query looks for the dialog box to get its criteria.
 However, if a user opens the form or report in the Database window rather than through your dialog box, Access displays a parameter box that prompts the user for the dialog box value.